 The Spectrum Merger was accounted for as an acquisition of a non-controlling interest.
 Prior to completion of the Spectrum Merger, the Company recognized non-controlling interest and income attributable to non-controlling interest in the Consolidated Financial Statements of SBH for the minority ownership of Spectrum.
 Effective July 13, 2018, Spectrum is a wholly owned subsidiary of SBH and all recognized non-controlled interest associated with Spectrum is part of SBH's shareholder's equity and income after completion of the Spectrum Merger will be fully recognized as income attributable to controlling interest of SBH.
-As previously discussed, the presentation of the Company's consolidated financial statements and certain notes to the consolidated financial statements have been updated to reflect the presentation of Spectrum's historical financial statements.
+As previously discussed, the presentation of the Company's consolidated financial statements have been updated to reflect the presentation of Spectrum's historical financial statements.